-In August of 2018, Maravai Intermediate Holdings, LLC ("Intermediate"), a wholly-owned subsidiary of ours, along with its subsidiaries Vector Laboratories, TriLink Biotechnologies and Cygnus Technologies (together with Intermediate, the "Borrowers") entered into a first lien credit agreement (the "First Lien Credit Agreement") with leading institutions for term loan borrowings (the "First Lien Term Loan") totaling \$250.0 million and a second lien credit agreement (the "Second Lien Credit Agreement") for term loan borrowings (the "Second Lien Term Loan") totaling \$100.0 million, to refinance a combined debt agreement entered into in 2017, including repayment of all outstanding senior secured credit facilities and senior subordinated notes outstanding and to allow for a \$52.0 million for letters of credit and loans to be used for working capital and other general corporate financing purposes.
-Borrowings under the First Lien Credit Agreement and the Second Lien Credit Agreements, and are secured LLC and the existing and future material domestic subsidiaries of Topco LLC (subject to certain exceptions as specified in the respective guaranty agreements, and are secured by a lien and security interest in substantially all of the assets of existing and future material domestic subsidiaries of Topco LLC that are loan parties.
+In August of 2018, Maravai Intermediate Holdings, LLC ("Intermediate"), a wholly-owned subsidiary of ours, along with its subsidiaries Vector Laboratories, TriLink BioTechnologies and Cygnus Technologies (the "Borrowers") entered into a First Lien Credit Agreement with lending institutions for term-loan borrowings (the "First Lien Term Loan") totaling \$250.0 million and a Second Lien Credit Agreement for term loan borrowings (the "Second Lien Loan") totaling \$100.0 million, to refinance a combined debt agreement entered into in 2017, including repayment of all outstanding senior secured credit facilities and senior subordinated notes outstanding and to allow for a \$52.0 million distribution to our members.
+The First Lien Credit Agreement also provided for a revolving credit facility (the "Revolving Credit Facility") of \$50.0 million for letters of credit and loans to be used for working capital and other general corporate financing purposes.
+Borrowings under the First Lien Credit Agreement and the Second Lien Credit Agreement are unconditionally guaranteed by Topco LLC, a wholly owned subsidiary of ours, along with the existing and future material domestic subsidiaries of Topco LLC (subject to certain exceptions) as specified in the respective guaranty agreements, and are secured by a lien and security interest in substantially all of the assets of existing and future material domestic subsidiaries of Topco LLC that are loan parties.